Ian Hutchinson (motorcyclist): 2012: Swan Yamaha

-Already highly popular with fans of motorcycle racing, Ian Hutchinson's participation at the 2012 TT is widely regarded as one of the most spirited and determined campaigns in the event's history.

-Unfortunately, the Senior TT was postponed from its traditional Friday slot to the following day due to adverse weather.
+The Senior TT was postponed from its traditional Friday slot to the following day due to adverse weather.
 Following a further appraisal of conditions, it was decided to cancel the 2012 Senior - the only time in its 105-year history when a cancellation has occurred as a consequence of the weather.

 2013: Milwaukee Yamaha

 After the 2012 Isle of Man TT, Hutchinson stepped down from the motorcycle and started his 18-month-long recovery from his nearly career ending injuries.
-On 26 September 2013 he had his 30th, and hopefully final operation on his badly injured left leg.
+On 26 September 2013, he had his 30th, and hopefully final operation on his badly injured left leg.
 After that, he went to Donington Park along with his friend, and fellow racer Leon Haslam and made his competitive return to motorcycling testing a Yamaha R1 Superbike for Shaun Muir's Milwaukee Yamaha team.
 A three-day-long shakedown test followed that at the Circuito de Almería and tested his modified Yamaha R1 for more than 200 laps.
 Despite planning his racing return for 2014 only, Ian and his Milwaukee Yamaha team filed an entry for the 47th Grand Prix of Macau, but the organizers of the event turned down his entry, because they missed the deadline by 24 hours.
-Only 4 days later, on 14 October they allowed Ian to compete in the race.
-A month later, Ian grabbed the pole position for the 47th Grand Prix of Macau, beating the most successful rider at the event ever, Michael Rutter by only 0.057 seconds.
+Only four days later, on 14 October they allowed Ian to compete in the race.
+A month later, he grabbed the pole position for the 47th Grand Prix of Macau, beating the most successful rider at the event ever, Michael Rutter by only 0.057 seconds.
 The sensational comeback didn't stop there as Hutchinson went on to win the Macau GP from Rutter and McGuinness completing one of the most successful comebacks racing fans have seen in recent history.